-Our goal is redressing the gender imbalance and improving women’s representation and agency.
-Our philosophy in action means mostly working with women from a broad range of backgrounds.
+At Women’s Agency, our goal is redressing the gender imbalance in public life and improving women’s representation.
+Our philosophy in action means working mostly with women.
 But as long as female agency is part of your project, we’re keen to hear from you!
-(Unless your name’s Andrew.)

 Multi-award-winning investigative journalist and campaign consultant Gina McColl founded Women’s Agency in 2017.

-After two decades as a senior editor and investigative journalist, she could see how media disruption and the contraction of newsrooms around the globe presented threats and opportunities to women’s equality and their visibility and audibility in public debates.
-She committed to act.
+During two decades as a senior editor and journalist, she saw the effects of media disruption and the contraction of newsrooms.
+She spotted the threats and opportunities these trends presented to women’s voices.
+And she decided to do something about it.

-Gina is also a seasoned campaigner, having played a leading role in press freedom, editorial independence and gender equity campaigns during her time as vice-president of the journalists’ union, MEAA and director of the Walkley Foundation.
+Gina is also a seasoned campaigner, having played a leading role in editorial independence, press freedom and gender equity campaigns as director of the Walkley Foundation and vice-president of the journalists’ union, MEAA.

-Gina is also founder and director of investigative agency The Tell and is certified in Investigative Services (Certificate III) and Government Investigations (Certificate IV).; Victorian Investigator Licence 962-139-90S.
+Gina is also founder and director of investigative agency The Tell and is certified in Investigative Services and Government Investigations; Victorian Investigator Licence 962-139-90S.